Buxar district

 Buxar district is one of the 38 districts of Bihar, India.
-Located in the southwestern part of the state, it is a primarily agricultural district.
+Located in the southwestern part of the state, it is primarily an agricultural district.
 The district headquarters is at the town of Buxar.
-Buxar district was carved out from Bhojpur district on 17 March 1991.
+Buxar district was carved out from Bhojpur district on 17 March 1991, and is in the southwest of Bihar.

 Etymology

-According to local traditions, the name Buxar is derived from a lake in the town named Aghsar (effacer of Sin), which in course of time became Baghsar and took the present form that is Buxar.
-Another Vedic legend states that, a sage or rishi named Besira transformed himself to take the look of a Tiger to frighten Durvasa rishi, and doomed by him to retain the form of Tiger forever.
+According to local traditions, the name Buxar is derived from a lake in the town named Aghsar (effacer of Sin), which over time became Baghsar and eventually Buxar.
+Another Vedic legend states that a sage or rishi named Besira transformed himself to take the look of a Tiger to frighten Durvasa rishi, and doomed by him to retain the form of Tiger forever.
 In order to restore his human form, Bedsira bathed in the holy pond of Aghsar and worshipped Garushankar.
-To commemorate this event the spot was called Vyaghrasar and later became Baghsar (The Tiger's pond).
+To commemorate this event the spot was called Vyaghrasar and later became Baghsar (The Tiger's Pond).